numpy/numpy/doc/source/reference/c-api/dtype.rst

     .. c:enumerator:: NPY_VSTRING

         The enumeration value for UTF-8 variable-width strings.
-Note that this dtype holds an array of references, with string data stored outside of the array buffer.
+Note that this dtype stores opaque packed strings in the array buffer.
 Use the C API for working with numpy variable-width static strings to access the string data in each array entry.

         .. note::
             This DType is new-style and is not included in ``NPY_NTYPES_LEGACY``.